wavefrontHQ/docs/pages/doc/ui_charts_v2.md

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td width="80%">Wavefront charts allow you to examine what you need to know about your environment.
+<td width="80%">Wavefront charts allow you to examine what visualize metrics, create alerts, and more!
 <ul>
 <li>Create a chart and fine-tune the data it displays using filters and functions.</li>
 <li>Customize chart appearance.</li>